web3privacy/web3privacy/Pagency/Readme.md

 ## Threat Actors
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/Pagency/img/Threat%20actors%20title.png?raw=true)

--_ Who is threatening privacy-balance?_
+- _Who is threatening privacy-balance?_
 - _How do these bad actors use personal data?_

 **Write down a list of multiple actors challenging web3 privacy from the data-analytics companies to marketing agencies. **